 The Difference Between 3-Free and 5-Free

 Many nail polish brands, including the nail salon favorites Essie and OPI, are 3-free, meaning they don't contain possibly toxic ingredients.
 But 5-free polishes go even further and exclude camphor and formaldehyde resin from their products.
-These are known allergens, and affect a (likely small) percentage of women who up until now could never polish their nails.
+These are known allergens, and affect a (likely small) percentage of people, who up until now, could never polish their nails.

 What does this mean for those of us not allergic to these products?
 Well, it probably means you'll mostly be safe with 3-free products.

-What's So Bad About These Added 2 Ingredients?
+What's So Bad About These Added Two Ingredients?

 Formaldehyde resin is a nail hardener that can cause contact dermatitis in those with allergies.
 As for camphor, it can cause problems when inhaled in large doses.
 While that might not be that bad for you unless you're allergic or like to change up your polish daily, it can be hazardous to people who paint toes and fingers for a living.

 For a year or more I kept a bottle of RGB Haze in a little drawer at my local nail salon.
 I loved the dark brown because it reminded me of my beloved You Don't Know Jacques from OPI, but it was 5-free.
 In fact, I preferred the RGB shade to the OPI one.
-I kept the bottle of polish in a drawer at my local salon for convenience sake and my dear friend Olga loved the color so much she used my bottle on her salon visits, too.
+I kept the bottle for convenience sake and my dear friend Olga loved the color so much she used it at her salon visits, too.